 Later as we approached the harbor we called the authorities on the VHF channel 16 and they told us to enter and tie down near the other yachts.
 We entered the harbor [39° 12.65' N 09° 06.77' E] at 4:30 PM.
 It is huge, with an outer and inner harbor.
 As we prepared to anchor a lady waved us to come sideways.
 We did notice that almost all the yachts were sideways.
 She helped us with the lines and we secured the boat.
 The only problem was that the red lens from the navigation light came off and fell overboard.
 Again I had a spare and replaced it.
 Now we were running low on spare navigation lights.

-The lady who helped us is Lydia Numbers from the American yacht Salubria from California.
-She and her husband left California 8 years ago and have been living on the boat.
-He was now back in the US and she was alone on the boat, a nice one custom built in Taiwan.
+The lady who helped us was Lydia Numbers from the American yacht Salubria from California.
+She and her husband left California 8 years ago and had been living on the boat.
+He was now back in the US and she was alone on the boat, a nice one custom-built in Taiwan.
 She gave us a lot of information about where things were in Cagliari.

 As we were talking with Lydia, a small cruiser labeled Policia di Finance came and tied along side us.
 I was a little concerned about their fenders but it was all right.
 There were several very young men in immaculate uniforms.
 They took our papers and passports and disappeared inside their cabin for over 20 minutes.
 Then they handed them all back, said “benvenuto,” smiled, and went away.
 Before 10 minutes went by, 3 of them were back on foot this time, accompanied by an older person with more gold braid.
 They asked for our papers again and two of them then came aboard and started inspecting our boat.
 They were extremely polite, and asked to see the fire extinguishers, the flares, the toilet, the engine etc. They pointed to a date written at the flares “1991” and muttered “infractura, due centi lire…” I quickly pointed to them the official Greek inspection papers which stated that the flares expire on 1999.
 I improvised that 1991 must be the manufacturing day.
 They all nodded their heads and seemed relieved.
 They smiled, shook our hands, and left.
 For myself I now wonder, did we or did we not have valid flares?